iCHAIT/awesome-macOS/README.md

 - [Microsoft Remote Desktop Connection Client](https://www.microsoft.com/en-US/download/details.aspx?id=18140) - Remote Desktop Connection Client lets you connect from your Macintosh computer to a Windows-based computer and then work with applications and files on the Windows-based computer.
 - [Site Sucker](http://ricks-apps.com/osx/sitesucker/) - Automatically download websites from the Internet.
 - [ShiftIt](https://github.com/fikovnik/ShiftIt) - Managing windows size and position. [![Open-Source Software][OSS Icon]](https://github.com/fikovnik/ShiftIt)
-- [SmartCapsLock](https://kishanbagaria.com/smartcapslock/) - Makes the <kbd>Caps Lock</kbd> key smarter, so that when that key accidentally gets activated and you START YELLING even though you don't want to, you can just select the yelling-text and press <kbd>Caps Lock</kbd> again to <s>stop yelling</s> instantly fix its case instead of typing everything all over again.
+- [SmartCapsLock](https://kishanbagaria.com/smartcapslock/) - Makes the Caps Lock key smarter, so that when the key accidentally gets activated and you START YELLING even though you don't want to, you can just select the yelling-text and press the key again to instantly fix its case instead of typing everything all over again.
 - [Soulver](http://www.acqualia.com/soulver/) - Beautiful expressive calculator.
 - [SSH Tunnel](http://codinn.com/products/ssh-tunnel/) - Manage your SSH tunnels, tightly integrated with OS X Keychain, secure and intuitive.
 - [Subtitles](http://subtitlesapp.com/) - Automatically downloads subtitles for your movies and TV shows.